Yara1994/Analysis-of-San-Diego-Neighborhoods/README.md

 The main question is:

-# Does it mean that in the richest neighborhoods more and better schools than in Poorest Neighborhoods?.
+# Does it mean that in the richest neighborhoods more and better schools than in Poorest Neighborhoods?

 ---------------------------------------------------------------------------------------------------------------------------------------